-The Mayor is responsible for the preparation and submission of the tentative annual budget to the Board.
-The Village Board reviews the tentative budget and prepares a preliminary budget and a public hearing is held thereon.
+The Village Treasurer is responsible for the preparation and submission of the tentative annual budget to the Board no later than April 1.
+The Village Board reviews the tentative budget and prepares a preliminary budget and a public hearing is held thereon no later than April 15.
 Subsequent to the public hearing, revisions (if any) are made.
-The budget is then adopted by the Village Board as final for the year beginning June 1.
+The budget is then adopted by the Village Board by May 1 as final for the year beginning June 1.
 The budget is not subject to referendum.
 Municipal law provides that no expenditures may exceed budgeted appropriations.
 Any revisions to the annual budget proposed to accommodate changes in departments or other programs must be adopted by resolution of the Village Board.
+The annual budget is subject to the provisions of the Tax Levy Limit Law.
+(See "Tax Levy Limit Law" herein).